Reachy’s software is composed of three main parts:

 - reachy_controllers: communicates with the HAL, the cameras and the zooms

-- reachy_sdk_server: creates two gRPC servers, camera_server to get the camera’s images and control the motorised zooms and reachy_sdk_server for the joints, load sensors, fans et Orbita
+- reachy_sdk_server: creates two gRPC servers, camera_server to get the camera’s images and control the motorised zooms and reachy_sdk_server for the joints, load sensors, fans and Orbita

 - reachy_msgs:: custom ROS messages for the different ROS services and topics